 The Rotary Foundation defines sustainability as the capacity for maintaining outcomes over the long term to serve the ongoing need of a community after grant funds have been expended.
 A sustainable project typically involves local community leaders in planning so that the community is invested in the project's long-term success.
 Training and the exchange of information prepares communities to maintain results and solve problems on their own, after the Rotary Club's involvement has ended.
 Although direct involvement may have ended, Rotarians should monitor and report on project status over a period of up to five years.
 Sustainable projects offer enduring value and a greater return on Rotary's investment of money and volunteer hours.
 For a graphic depiction of sustainability, refer to the Pillars of Sustainability chart on page 38.

-Where do educational programs fit into the new model?
+Where do educational programs fit into the model?

 The Rotary Centers for International Studies program- and the US $95 million major gifts initiative to permanently fund Rotary World Peace Fellowship will not change.
 Activities in the program clearly support the peace and conflict prevention/resolution Area of Focus.
-Eligible activities currently supported through the Foundation's other educational programs such as Vocational Training Teams and Global Scholarships may be funded under new District Grants or Global Grants.
+Eligible activities currently supported through the Foundation's other educational programs such as Vocational Training Teams and Global Scholarships may be funded under District Grants or Global Grants.
 If the proposed team members' vocation or a scholar's academic field relates to an Area of Focus, the activity may be eligible for a Rotary Foundation Global Grant.

-How will the new model affect PolioPlus?
+How does this model affect PolioPlus?

 As Rotary International's corporate program, PolioPlus remains the organization's top priority and will continue to operate as it has until polio is eradicated.